davidnbresch/climada/data/system/_readme.txt

 demo_illu?.png are the three images used in climada_demo on the upper left panel

-USFL_MiamiDadeBrowardPalmBeach_centroids.xls are centroids to be used as a template (but the user might rather look into climada module country risk, climada_high_res_entity or the module GDP_entity and there climada_create_GDP_entity
+USFL_MiamiDadeBrowardPalmBeach_centroids.xls are centroids to be used as a template (but the user might rather look into climada module country risk (code climada_nightlight_entity) or the module GDP_entity (code climada_create_GDP_entity)

 colormap*.mat are various color maps, used for hazard intensity plots etc.